kostya/simple_rpc/README.md

   - `:single`
     Single persistent connection.
 Same as pool of size 1, you should manage concurrency by yourself.
 Every request have one autoreconnection attempt (because persistent connection can be outdated).

-Example of client, which can handle 50 concurrent requests:
+Example of client, which can handle 50 concurrent requests, and can be used in multifiber environment:

 ```crystal
 client = SimpleRpc::Client.new("127.0.0.1", 9000, mode: :pool, pool_size: 50, pool_timeout: 1.0)